 As one of the most important parts of the human body, the spinal cord is also incredibly vulnerable to damage in the event of a car wreck, slip and fall, or other accident.
 Unfortunately, spinal cord injuries can cause nerve damage and paralysis, forever changing a victim’s life.

-If you or a loved one has been injured in an accident caused by someone else’s negligent actions, the Sacramento personal injury lawyers at Tiemann Law Firm can help you take legal action and pursue financial compensation.
+If you or a loved one has been injured in an accident caused by someone else’s negligent actions, the Sacramento spinal cord injury lawyers at Tiemann Law Firm can help you take legal action and pursue financial compensation.

 Spinal cord injuries (SCI) can vary greatly in severity, but all of them have an impact on your health and your ability to continue working or participating in the activities you enjoy.
 The National SCI Statistical Center (NSCISC) estimates there are 17,730 new spinal cord injuries every year across the United States and anywhere between 249,000 and 363,000 people currently living with SCI.
 Almost all of these cases result in some loss of feeling that doesn’t return for weeks or months or more.